-The signs of abuse might not always be obvious, and a child/vulnerable adult might not tell anyone what is happening to them.
+The signs of abuse might not always be obvious, and a child/adult at risk might not tell anyone what is happening to them.
 You should therefore question behaviours if something seems unusual and try to speak to the young person, alone, if appropriate, to seek further information.